elasticio/elasticio.github.io/content/_components/docusign/index.md

 ---
+layout: component
 title: Docusign component
-layout: component
 section: Office components
 description: DocuSign is a service that provides secure way to sign documents electronically.
 icon: docusign.png
 icontext: Docusign component
-category: Docusign component
+category: docusign
-createdDate: 2018-05-07
+ComponentVersion: 1.3.2
-updatedDate: 2019-11-07
+updatedDate: 2020-11-20
 ---

-## Latest changelog

-**1.0.1 (October 28, 2019)**

-* Change Oauth values naming

-> To see the full **changelog** please use the following [link](/components/docusign/changelog).

 ## Environment Variables & OAuth Callback Values

 This component requires the following environment variables:
 * `OAUTH_KEY`
 * `OAUTH_SECRET`
-* `PRINT_OAUTH_TOKEN` - Optional value.
-If true, an OAuth token used for authentication of the linked account will be logged.

 The OAuth Key & Secret can be obtained by:

 1. Log in to DocuSign on [https://appdemo.docusign.com](https://appdemo.docusign.com)
 2. Click `Go to Admin` on the user picture in the top right
 3. Select `API and Keys` from the right hand menu.